lordamos/api.video-android-client/docs/SummariesApi.md

 If you do not set this parameter, **the API will not generate a summary automatically**.

 In this case, &#x60;sourceStatus&#x60; will return &#x60;missing&#x60;, and you have to manually add a summary using the &#x60;PATCH /summaries/{summaryId}/source&#x60; endpoint operation.
+    summaryCreationPayload.setAttributes(); // Use this parameter to define the elements of a summary that you want to generate.
+If you do not define this parameter, the API generates a full summary with all attributes.

     try {